codeSocker/codeSocker/README.md

 - 🤔 I’m looking for help with: Any community-driven projects or collaborations.
 - 💬 Ask me about: Java Spring Boot, MySQL, Azure, AWS, Corda R3, Node.js, React, Next.js, MongoDB.
 - 📫 How to reach me: codesocker@gmail.com
-- 😄 Pronouns: [Your pronouns]
-- ⚡ Fun fact: [An interesting fact about you]

 ## My Skills